Last updated

 Illustrator Export dialog saving MailerBox.svg in SVG format with Use Artboards checked

 Export the dieline as an SVG.
-Select Use Artboards so that the SVG coordinates align with the artboard.
+Select Use Artboards during export so that the dieline will automatically line up with its artwork once we import everything into PackCAD Mockup.

 Illustrator SVG Options dialog

-Most SVG export options will work.
-The settings shown above were used to produce the file MailerBox.svg.
+Most SVG export options will work, the settings shown above produced this SVG file: MailerBox.svg

 Prepare Artwork